-Formula: Number of initially placed Career Technical Training completers who report they are in a job, the military, an education/training program, or a job/school combination on the 12-Month Follow-up Survey

-Number of initially placed Career Technical Training Completers who complete the 12-Month Follow-up Survey follow-up survey and report in the survey they are working in a job (that meets the Job Corps definition of placement) or the military.
+Formula: Number of Career Technical Training completers who report they are in a job, the military, an education/training program, or a job/school combination on the Quarter 4 Survey Number of initially placed Career Technical Training Completers who complete the Quarter 4 Survey in the survey they are working in a job (that meets the Job Corps definition of placement) or the military.

-11. Career Technical Training (CTT) Completer 12-Month Follow-up Average Weekly Earnings.
+12. Career Technical Training (CTT) Completer Average Earnings in Quarter 4